ntop/PF_RING/doc/modules/accolade.rst

 .. code-block:: console

-   update-grub
+   sudo update-grub
-   reboot
+   sudo reboot

 After rebooting the system, you should mount 1G hugepages and you are ready to run the TX tool provided by Accolade.

 .. code-block:: console

-   mkdir -f /mnt/hugetlbfs1G
-   mount -t hugetlbfs none -opagesize=1G /mnt/hugetlbfs1G
+   sudo mkdir -f /mnt/hugetlbfs1G sudo mount -t hugetlbfs none -opagesize=1G /mnt/hugetlbfs1G